coronalabs/corona-docs-plugins/appodeal/index.markdown

 }
 ``````

-Please keep in mind, that using beta versions of both Appodeal SDK and Corona Appodeal plugin may cause unexpected issues.
+Please keep in mind, that using beta versions of both Appodeal SDK and CORONA_CORE_PRODUCT Appodeal plugin may cause unexpected issues.
 We've made a profound tests of a new system, but you should use it at your own risk.

 </div>